There are no products in your shopping cart.

 Stopping smoking can be hard, especially if you are already struggling with cell changes or treatment.
 But if you want to stop, support is available:

-Sometimes the most helpful thing is talking to someone who gets it.
-Our Helpline volunteers all have personal or professional experience of cell changes or cervical cancer, so know what you’re going through.
-Call us on 0808 802 8000.
+We are also here to support you.
+Our Helpline volunteers all have personal or professional experience of cell changes or cervical cancer, so can empathise with what you’re going through – you can email us or call us on 0808 802 8000.

 We rely on donations to fund our support services for people affected by cell changes and cervical cancer.